smeuj/importtool/README.md

 `<output_path>` specifies the path where the output json will be saved.

 ### smeuj
-The smeuj script is run as follows:
+This script is run as follows:

     python src/smeuj.py <chat_path> <smeuj_path>